 Do this: Write down 3-5 possible topics that are specific and which can realistically be approached in the 3,000 - 6,000 words you may have to complete your research paper.
 What topics interest you?
 What topics haven’t been explored enough in the research articles you may have already read?

 Tip: A good way to find out whether you’ve been specific enough about your topic is to do a quick library search.
 For example, a search for “Educational administration” gave me 137,908 search results in my university library database.
-However, a search for “Educational Administration” and “Positivism” gave me 97 search results.
+However, a search for “Educational Administration” AND “Positivism” gave me 97 search results.
 It’s important to be as specific as possible.
 If you get 50,000 search results, you probably need to narrow your focus, but if you get between 50-250 search results, you’ve likely chosen a topic that has some key research that you can review that directly relates to your research interests.

 Remember: There are many interesting topics to write about in the field of educational administration and research, and don’t worry.
 You have lots of time to write about them.
 For now, just choose one topic to practice honing your research paper-writing skills.
-You’ll be writing lengthy and well-researched papers in no time.
+You’ll be writing well-researched papers in no time.

 A Uses and Gratifications Perspective on Administrators’ Use of Twitter to Improve Research and Practice within the Field of Educational Administration and Leadership